| cv.polywog | R Documentation |

 Because the returned object contains the fitted polywog model for the

-optimal degree, no additional runs of polywog
+optimal degree, no additional runs of polywog are necessary

-to estimate coefficients or the penalization factor \lambda
+to estimate coefficients or the penalization factor \lambda.

 However, bootstrap results must be obtained by running

-on the "polywog.fit"
+bootPolywog on the "polywog.fit" element of the

 returned object, as in the examples below.